 But right after the holidays a bell went off in my head.
 As I began to look around our house and clean up after the post holiday madness, I realized how much stuff we owned.
 Bags, shoes, dvd’s, books, ipods, old laptops, old kayaks, skis that didn’t fit, bikes that we no longer used, the list went on for miles…

 This was stuff we didn’t love and certainly didn’t need.
-So I started listing about 10 items a week on Ebay (and a few larger items on Craigslist).
+So I started listing about 10 items a week on eBay (and a few larger items on Craigslist).
 Some weeks when I had a few extra hours I’d list more and other weeks I didn’t have time to list anything.

 I kept at it, though, and slowly but surely things started to sell.
 Every time my Paypal account reached $500 or $1000 I transferred it over to put an additional payment towards my student loan balance.
 Little by little the amount owed kept going down.
 When I got it under $10,000, I was stoked and motivated.
 Over the next few months, I saw it decrease to only $5,000, then $1,000, and then before I knew it… $0.